DanielAtkins93/Student_Data/README.md

 # Student_Data

+## Purpose
-The purpose of this analysis is to determine if test scores differ among grades or among schools.
+To determine if test scores differ among grades or among schools in the given data set.